 “Chase, for instance, allows flexibility as long as the name on the card is a “reasonable” derivation of the legal name — like a middle name that appears on government documents, or an initial instead of the full first name, which is an option that could help transgender people as well.
 But printing an entirely new name, and one that is commonly associated with a different gender, is new,” The Times reported.

-Widespread adoption of the True Name card will depend on card issuers like Bank of America, Capital One, Chase and Citibank.
+Widespread adoption of the True Name card will depend on card issuers like Bank of America, Capital One and Chase.
 Mastercard and its competitors, including Visa, process credit, debit and prepaid card payments but do not issue cards to customers.

 In 2017, for instance, card issuer HSBC unveiled 10 gender-neutral titles for customers.
 So, rather than the traditional Mr., Mrs. and Ms., a customer can pick a gender-neutral reference like Mx., Ind., M., Mre. or Misc.